deislabs/deislabs.io/content/posts/annoucing-slight-v0_3.md

 We are excited to announce the release of Slight v0.3, the latest version of our WebAssembly runtime that utilizes SpiderLightning (also known as wasi-cloud) capabilities.

+This new release includes an array of new features, such as

+- HTTP client which allows you to make outbound requests to a URL,
+- A new messaging capability that combines message queue and pub/sub capabilities into one,
+- A SQL capability that allows you to query databases with SQL.

+and much more.

-You can download the latest release by running the following command if you are using Linux or macOS:
+Check out our [repository](https://github.com/deislabs/spiderlightning/tree/main/examples) to find example Slight applications and see what you can create.
+To get started with Slight v0.3, simply download the latest release by running the following command provided below.

+If you are using Linux or MacOS, run:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/deislabs/spiderlightning/main/install.sh)"
 ```

-If you are using Windows, you can download the latest release by running this command:
+If you are using Windows, run:

 ```powershell
 iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/deislabs/spiderlightning/main/install.ps1'))
 ```

-This release includes several new features, such as the ability to author HTTP clients as Wasm modules, publish or receive events, query databases with SQL, and much more.
-You can find all the [example Slight applications in our repository](https://github.com/deislabs/spiderlightning/tree/main/examples).
-Now, let’s dive into it!
+Now, let’s dive in and see what new features are included in this release!

 ### HTTP Client

 Previously, Slight only supports the ability to serve HTTP requests.
 You can write applications in Rust or C to handle incoming HTTP requests and compile them to Wasm modules.
-And now, Slight supports the ability to make an outbound HTTP request to a URL.
+With this release, Slight now supports the ability to make an outbound HTTP request to a URL.
 Take the following Rust program as an example:

 ```rust
 wit_bindgen_rust::import("wit/http-client.wit");